nkrmettu/mtc-infra-prod/README.md

-# mtc-infra-prod
+# This is a prod terraform repository for infra developers.
-MTC terraform repo thru TF
+## Infra was last modified by nkrmettu.